cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

   .. parsed-literal::
     |$| cdap-wise-|cdap-apps-version|/bin/inject-data.sh

-You can change the type of metrics being displayed using the dropdown menu on the left.
-If you change it from *Flowlet Processed* to *Flowlet Rate*, you see the current number of events being processed by each Flowlet, in this case about 63 events per second:
+If you click on the right-most flowlet (*pageViewCount*) you see the current number of events being processed by each Flowlet, in this case up to about 60 events per second:

 .. image:: ../_images/quickstart/wise-flow2.png
    :width: 600px

-.. *Learn More:* A complete description of the Flow status page can be found in the
-.. :ref:`CDAP UI documentation. <admin-guide:cdap-ui>`

 Retrieving the Results of Processing